Seifeldin-Ahmed/Function_Parser_Compiler_Design/README.md

 This project aims to implement a fully functional parser using C++ for a simple programming language.
 The parser consists of two main phases: lexical analysis (tokenization) and semantic analyzer (parsing).
 The lexer divides the input code into meaningful tokens and assigns them appropriate types.
 The parser then uses these tokens to construct a parse tree, which represents the hierarchical structure of the program.

+## Project Functions

+•   Read data from input.txt file: The program can read input data from a file named "input.txt".
+This file contains the code or input that needs to be processed by the program.
+•    Accept multiple data types: The program is capable of handling various data types, such as integers, floats, long long, etc.
+•    Parsing if and while statements: The program has specific support for if and while statements.
+The parser is designed to recognize and parse these control flow statements according to a given context-free grammar (CFG).
+•    Tokenization: Before parsing, the input code needs to be tokenized.
+Tokenization involves breaking down the code into individual tokens, such as keywords, identifiers, operators, numbers, and declaration keywords, punctuation and error.
+•    Generate a parse tree: After tokenization, the program follows a certain CFG to generate a parse tree.
+The parse tree represents the syntactic structure of the input code.
+•    Visualization using graphviz: The program provides a feature to visualize the generated parse tree using graphviz.
+•    Remove comments: The program includes a function to remove comments from the code.
+This function identifies and removes both single-line and multi-line comments while preserving the functionality of the parser.

 ## CFG
      stmts            ----> stmts stms | E
      stmt             ----> while_stmt | if_stmt | assign_stmt | declaration_stmt